Embattled EPA chief Scott Pruitt resigns amid ethics scandals

 In the year he has served as the Trump administration's top environmental official, Pruitt moved to quash or replace numerous environmental regulations opposed by industry lobbyists while boosting the continued burning of fossil fuels, which scientists have concluded is the primary cause of climate change.

-However, his tenure was quickly overshadowed by a number of controversies, which grew to include frequent first-class travel and expensive trips at taxpayer expense, reports of big pay raises for top aides, reports that he sidelined staff who questioned him, and his use of EPA aides for personal tasks.
+However, his tenure was quickly overshadowed by a barrage of media reports that detailed questionable spending and management decisions, including revelations of frequent first-class travel and expensive trips at taxpayer expense, reports of big pay raises for top aides without White House approval and reports that he sidelined staff who questioned him.
+Later, it was revealed in congressional testimony that he routinely tasked EPA aides with carrying out personal tasks for him and other members of his family.

 A partial list of Pruitt's scandals include: